-It is the policy of Council that this Municipal Plan shall provide for the development of the Harbour Grace Municipal Plan from 2023 to 2033, a 10-year planning period.
-Council may amend the Municipal Plan and Development Regulations from time to time to accommodate new development or changes in local conditions.
+It is the policy of Council that this Municipal Plan shall provide for the development of the Harbour Grace Municipal Plan from 2024 to 2034, a 10-year planning period.
+Council may amend the Municipal Plan and Development Regulations from time to time to accommodate new developments, changes in local conditions or new priorities.